azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 The connection string required by the ChatMessageSentimentProcessor is different from the typical Event Hub consumer, because not only does it need Listen permissions, but it also needs Send and Manage permissions on the Service Bus Namespace (because it receives messages, as well as creates Subscriptions).

-1. To get the eventHubConnectionString, navigate to the Event Hub namespace in the Azure Portal by selecting Resource Groups on the left menu, then selecting the intelligent-analytics resource group, and selecting your Event Hub from the list of resources.
+1. To get the eventHubConnectionString, navigate to the Event Hub namespace in the [Azure portal](https://portal.azure.com) by selecting Resource Groups on the left menu, then selecting the intelligent-analytics resource group, and selecting your Event Hub from the list of resources.

     ![In the Name section of the Resource Groups pane, the awhotel-events-namespace Event Hub is circled.](media/image39.png 'Azure Portal, Resource Groups pane')